ifcquery/IfcSplitAndMerge/README.md

 - Select elements in 3D view through single click or rubberband
 - Select elements in tree view
 - Find and select entities by STEP ID (local ID, unique in each file) or GUID (globally unique ID) via text input
-- Write IFC file with selected entities
+- Split feature: Write IFC file with selected entities.
+Selecting objects like IfcBuildingStorey or single objects with any of the above mentioned selection methods.

 ### Planned features